"A calorie is a calorie, no matter where it comes from, " was considered a tautology, but it is wrong!

 - Basal metabolic rate (BMR) should be divided into two major processes ("Long-term maintenance" and energy and fat) and should not be regarded as one.
 If this methodology is employed, I believe better estimates of caloric intake will be made.

-The energy conservation laws do not allow energy to be lost.
-Basal Metabolic Rate (BMR) should be split into its two primary components: (Per time-unit )
+Energy conservation laws do not allow energy to be lost.
+Basal Metabolic Rate (BMR) should be split into its two primary components (Per time unit)

 - Available and immediate energy + accumulated fat.